Tatsh-archive/sutra-pmd-rules/README.md

 ### Gentoo

-On Gentoo, you can reference the ruleset in your ruleset XML file so it will be similar to this:
+You can reference the ruleset in your ruleset XML file so it will be similar to this:

 ```xml
 <?xml version="1.0"?>